brownplt/B2T2/InterestingOrIllustrativeUses.md

 ## Jelly Bean Homogeneous

-This example program investigates the association between getting acne and consuming jelly beans of a particular color.
+Inspired by [XKCD](https://xkcd.com/882/), this example program investigates the association between getting acne and consuming jelly beans of a particular color.
 The processed table, `tableJB`, is homogeneous because all of its columns contain Boolean values.
 It is interesting to compare this program with the next example, Jelly Bean Heterogeneous, which processes `tableJM`, a table that contains an additional string-typed column.
 Some type systems might understand this program but not the next one.

 ```lua
 > pHacking =